 Not minor if: Failure to follow RWP requirement did result in exposures and/or uptakes in excess of regulatory limits (>10 mg soluble uranium or > 10% of annual occupational dose limits).

-Example i: The NRC requires licensees to limit the soluble uranium intake by an individual to less than 10 milligrams in a week.
+Example 6i: The NRC requires licensees to limit the soluble uranium intake by an individual to less than 10 milligrams in a week.
 The licensee established an administrative limit of 1 milligram in a week.
 Contrary to the licensee’s program, an operator was exposed to 1.3 milligrams of soluble uranium over a 7-day period based on bioassay results.
 Routine radiological surveys and breathing zone air sampling failed to identify that the operator was exposed to uranium concentrations exceeding the administrative limit.

 The violation: The licensee failed to identify that the operator was exposed to uranium concentrations exceeding the administrative limit.